Ap0c/WordCounter/README.md

 WordCounter
 ===========

-GUI python program that takes in a text file and returns a word count.

-Currently only tested with plain text (.txt) files.
+Python program for performing a word count, either on a plain text (.txt) file, or a string of text inputted directly into the program itself.

+Makes use of the Tkinter package for the GUI.

+Any suggestions for improvement welcome.